 The providers at Bellevue Family Medicine will recommend immunizations based on the child’s age and other factors to help prevent disease and support a healthy immune system.
 In some cases, she may recommend urine or blood tests as well.
-Before the visit ends, parents and kids will have a chance to ask health-related questions, and the providers at Bellevue Family Medicine will provide plenty of helpful guidance to keep kids healthy as they grow.
+Before the visit ends, parents and the child will have a chance to ask health-related questions, and the providers at Bellevue Family Medicine will provide plenty of helpful guidance to keep children healthy as they grow.

 When we’re born, our bodies have some immunity built in.
 But there are many diseases for which we have no natural immunity.
 Immunizations work by stimulating the immune system to produce specific antibodies, special proteins designed to target and fight off disease and infection.